A "Sharks Mouth" cable cutter.

 Force “L”, its passageway swept clear of mines by Queenborough Minesweepers and protected by Sheerness War Ships was the immediate follow up taskforce.
 British and Canadian forces were reinforced and resupplied from the Thames and the American forces from the Bristol Channel.

-As the Wildfire III, Queenborough MMS’s (Motor Mine Sweepers) and BYMS’s (British Yard Mine Sweepers) plied back and forth keeping the Normandy ship assembly area clear of mines or preceded the great convoys heading to the D-day beaches, the Trawlers and Drifter kept the East Coast sea lanes open.
+As the Wildfire III, Queenborough MMS’s (Motor Mine Sweepers) and BYMS’s (British Yard Mine Sweepers) plied back and forth keeping the Normandy ship assembly area clear of mines or preceded the great convoys heading to the D-day beaches, the Trawler and Drifter minesweepers kept the East Coast sea lanes open.

 Huge Armada’s of ships, convoy after convoy, left the North American shores, ventured across the U-boat infested Atlantic, journeyed around the north of Scotland to arrive in the Thames Estuary.
 Hundreds of “Liberty” ships, specifically made to transport war supplies across the Atlantic, rested briefly in the Thames Estuary safely behind the Thames Anti-submarine Boom, before continuing their journey on the Mulberry Harbours at the D-day beaches.